Graduate Department of Electrical and Computer Engineering

 Assistantships

 Financial assistance often can be provided for graduate students through teaching or research assistantships and tuition fee waivers.
 Teaching assistantships involve assisting in the supervision of laboratory courses, grading, and related duties.
 Students awarded research assistantships participate in departmental or externally sponsored research projects under the guidance of a faculty member.
 Selection is competitive and is based upon potential for teaching (including language skills), Graduate Record Examinations (GRE) test scores, grade point average (GPA), and recommendations.
-Application for departmental financial assistance should be made directly to the graduate coordinator in the Department of Electrical and Computer Engineering.
+Application for departmental financial assistance should be made directly to the graduate program director through the web link on the Department of Electrical and Computer Engineering webpage.

 Master of Science